odenas/indexed_ms/README.md

  ** adding [9 ..
 12) from index.txt_q1.txt.ms.3
 DONE (0 seconds)
 malloc_count ### exiting, total: 623,703, peak: 125,656, current: 1,571

+$ ls *.ms
-(myenv) user@laptop:fast_ms$ ls *ms index.txt_q1.txt.ms
+index.txt_q1.txt.ms
 ```

-The flags `-load_cst 1` and `load_maxrep 1` say that we want to load the suffix tree and maxrep files from disk instead of building them on the fly.
+The (optional) flags `-load_cst 1` and `-load_maxrep 1` tell the program that we want to load the suffix tree and maxrep files from disk instead of building them on the fly.
-They are optional.
-You can also see that we used 4 threads to build the vector.
 The matching statistics file name is of the form `<index file name>_<query file name>.ms`.
-The file
-is a binary bit vector.
-To get the int MS values one can run
+The file is a binary bitvector.
+To unpack the integer MS values we can run:

 ```
-(myenv) user@laptop:fast_ms$ bin/print_int_ms.x -ms_path index.txt_q1.txt.ms
+$ bin/print_int_ms.x -ms_path index.txt_q1.txt.ms
 3 4 3 2 3 2 3 3 4 3 2 1
 malloc_count ### exiting, total: 1,069,512, peak: 1,069,440, current: 1,024
 ```

-To get the binary representation of, say the first 3 MS values, one can run
+To get the binary representation of, say the first three MS values, we can run:
 ```
-(myenv) user@laptop:fast_ms$ bin/print_ms.x -ms_path index.txt_q1.txt.ms -start 0 -len 3
+$ bin/print_ms.x -ms_path index.txt_q1.txt.ms -start 0 -len 3
 000
-(myenv) user@laptop:fast_ms$ bin/print_ms.x -ms_path index.txt_q1.txt.ms -start 0 -len 24  # since q1.txt has length 12
+$ bin/print_ms.x -ms_path index.txt_q1.txt.ms -start 0 -len 24  # since q1.txt has length 12
 000100111001100101001111
 malloc_count ### exiting, total: 1,069,768, peak: 1,069,504, current: 1,024
 ```